jesskelsall/astarus/characters/guillaume-ashshard.md

 ## Summary

-Guillaume Ashshard was the previous owner of the [Fall of Chausain Memory Sphere](../items/artifacts-of-oonar/memory-spheres/fall-of-chausain-memory-sphere.md).
+Guillaume Ashshard was the previous owner of [Mémoire de Défaite](../items/echneshment/memory-spheres/memoire-de-defaite.md).
 He was murdered for it by a returner who was in turn killed by [Vulpes Geen](vulpes-geen.md).
 Geen took the sphere for himself.

 ## Characteristics